nextstrain/hbv/README.md

 * For the entire human-HBV tree, with 11k tips (takes ~15min on a 4-core M1 machine): `snakemake --cores 4 -pf auspice/hbv_all.json`

 * For genotype builds, each of ~500 tips: `snakemake --cores 4 -pf auspice/hbv_A.json`.
 Currently genotypes A-D are supported.
-Note that the rooting needs to be improved and is probably incorrect.

 (If you haven't run the ingest section of the pipeline then any phylo build will run it.)